Music: What MUSC course should I take?

 The School of Music offers a number of first year courses.
 Your choice of course depends on your background, interests, and what subject you may wish to study in upper years.
 Some courses are only available to students in the Bachelor of Music Program and they have not been listed here.
 If you are a Bachelor of Music student (B. Mus.), please visit http://www.queensu.ca/music/plans/bmus for information regarding your course selections.
 NOTE: If you are a B.Mus. student, the School of Music will register you in your first-year core Music courses.

-MUSC 124/6.0 (Arts and Science Students with successful audition)
+MUSC 124/6.0 Applied Music (Arts and Science Students with successful audition)

 This is a course in Music Rudiments for students who have not achieved the Royal Conservatory Grade II Rudiments with first-class honours standing.
-It is designed primarily as a prerequisite for MUSC 103/3.0 and MUSC 191/6.0 and should only be taken by Arts students who wish to pursue a Medial or Major Plan in Music but do not hold this qualification.
+It is designed primarily as a prerequisite for MUSC 103/3.0 and MUSC 191/6.0 and is recommended for students who wish to pursue a Medial or Major Plan in Music but do not hold this qualification.
 This course is not always available.

 These courses are an introduction to the study of the History of Western Art Music.
 They are designed primarily for those students who wish to take an elective in Music or who want to pursue a Minor Plan in Music.
 They should not be taken by B. Mus.
 Students or by any student who plans to pursue a Major or Medial in Music.